 Of course, introducing licenses for nail technicians means that they will now need to deal with additional fees, testing, and training in order to do their jobs.
 And having a license means that it can be taken away.
 We plan on defending nail technicians facing licensing issues, such as suspension or even revocation, as he defends other professional licenses.
 “I fight for my clients in order to defend not only their professional licenses, but their livelihoods.
 I will do everything I can for nail technicians facing licensing problems in 2021 and beyond.”

 Getting Your License

 If you are a nail technician and you have not already obtained your professional license, now is the time to do so.
 The license regulations will be enforced starting this year, and you do not want to risk loss of business because you are not in compliance with licensing laws.

 In order to obtain a nail technician license in Connecticut, the applicant has to complete a study course of at least 100 hours.
 They also need to get a certificate from an approved school.

 Alternatively, a nail technician qualifies for a professional license if they have continuously practiced for at least two years prior to January 2021.
 If you are in this position, you will not have to undergo more training in order to obtain your license.
 Instead, you can indicate your experience on your application, and it should be approved.
 However, keep in mind that there is a $100 application fee that you will need to pay.

 Defending Your License

 Once you obtain your nail technician license, you need to make sure that you keep it.
 Make sure to renew your license when necessary, and also make sure to comply with the rules and regulations regarding your license.
-If you find yourself in a position where your license is threatened, contact Attorney Dennis Mancini.
-He can review your situation and fight to defend your license and your livelihood.
+If you find yourself in a position where your license is threatened, contact us.
+We can review your situation and fight to defend your license and your livelihood.
 For more information, give us a call today.